 Here are 10 things I thought were worth sharing:

-Thanks for reading.
 This newsletter is free, but not cheap.
-To show your support, forward it to someone who’d like it or buy some of my books.
+To show your support, forward it to someone who’d like it, read my books, shop for some of my favorite gear (I get a cut), or buy a t-shirt.

 If you’re seeing this newsletter for the first time, you can read previous issues and subscribe here.